elpastorr/Leaffliction/README.md

 - A simple TensorFlow/Keras CNN to train on a folder-based dataset
 - A prediction script for single images or batches
-- Image processing and analysis utilities (segmentation, ROI, color histograms, pseudo-landmarks) with PlantCV and rembg
+- Image processing and analysis utilities (segmentation, ROI, color histograms, pseudo-landmarks) using PlantCV and rembg
 - Basic data augmentation utilities
 - Class distribution visualization

-Works on Linux and supports CPU or GPU (if properly configured for TensorFlow).
+Works on Linux and supports CPU or GPU (if TensorFlow is configured).

 ## Features